 Not going to gloss over this point either.
 Emmy did not want to hang out with us as much as we wanted her to.
 She had one thing on her mind.
 Kids Club.
 So while she was off living her best Disney life, the rest of us did more grown-up stuff, like eat pizza (they have vegan pizza!!!!), sip vegan milkshakes and watch movies under the stars in the Bahamas.
 Okay so that isn't exactly an adult thing, but man was it fun!

 I had mentioned PALO before, and I have a whole write up for you on the PALO restaurant and if you should go for brunch or dinner at PALO, but this is one of those things that really sets Disney apart from the rest.
-Although you really don't have to pay any additional charge for a top-notch meal on your Disney Dream.
-I'm going to insist that you have at least one dinner and one brunch at Palo.
-The food is out of this world amazing.
+Although you really don't have to pay any additional charge for a top-notch dining experience on your Disney Dream vacation, I'm going to insist that you have at least one dinner and one brunch at PALO.
+The food and the whole experience is out of this world amazing.
 Just be sure to make a reservation early as they do fill up quickly.

-Quick note- make reservations for PALO right away.
-It does get booked up.
-Also, it is an 18+ restaurant and there is an enforced dress code.
+Quick note- PALO is an 18+ restaurant and there is an enforced dress code.
 If you are traveling with little ones, this would be a great time for them to go to the nursery or kids club and you and your 18+ travel companions can have a memorable meal.